Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Be aware that some users have said it leaves a faint white sheen unless it’s rubbed in well.
+Be aware that some users have said it leaves a faint white residue or sheen unless it’s rubbed in well.

 Blue Lizard combines zinc oxide and titanium dioxide to keep you safe from the sun.
 It lasts to 40 minutes in the water, and it’s free of perfumes and parabens.

-Juice Beauty’s face sunscreen has a light tint to enhance your appearance.
+Juice Beauty’s face sunscreen for pregnancy has a light tint to enhance your appearance.
 Choose from four shades, from sheer to tan.

 The formula is best for dry or normal skin.
 It moisturizes with grape, apple, and aloe juice plus hyaluronic acid and jojoba oil.